Digital Asset Management Taxonomy: 7 Best Practices for your DAM

 Taxonomy is the backbone of a digital asset management system, and a well-designed taxonomy can boost productivity and make assets easier to find.
-Take a look at a few ways to make sure you build a strong, reliable taxonomy for your digital assets.
+Take a look at a few ways to make sure you build a strong, reliable taxonomy for your digital asset management platform.

 What is digital asset taxonomy?